 This microloan is another resource for America's farmers and ranchers to utilize, especially as new and beginning farmers and ranchers look for the assistance they need to get started.
 To learn more about the FSA microloan program visit www.fsa.usda.gov/microloans, or contact your local FSA office.
 To find your nearest office location, please visit http://offices.usda.gov

 Farm Safety is a priority for us.
 Visit our Farm Safety page for more information and resources.

 For agriculture producers and their employees only.
-Attend an informational meeting on January 24, 2018 at 7:00pm to answer any questions you may have about the program and to pick up the required training materials and medical forms.
+Attend an informational meeting on January 31, 2019 at 7:00pm - (CANCELLED) answer any questions you may have about the program and to pick up the required training materials and medical forms.

 Information for dairy farmers, including links to regional teams and local information.